 What do the lockdowners gain?
 To answer this question, we need only consider who the the acceptance of their program benefits.
 Tech interests, billionaires, pharmaceutical companies, certain political parties.
 The 1% — the same people who can easily work from home, who are not harmed by lockdowns, who consider themselves so smart that their decision as to “what should be scary” must hold for every single person on the planet.
 No votes are needed, because their judgment is so good.
 Whatever businesses and educational systems and social structures need to die, must die, because they say so.
 All they need to do to push this system is gain the cooperation of the media, which can be done with dollars alone.

 This is basically the “pharma shill gambit” in a modified form.
 I’m surprised Rudin was able to restrain herself from mentioning Bill Gates in there somewhere.
-It’s also risible that AIER would invoke the “1%” given that it exists to promote the interests of the “1%,” who basically want to be able to force all those “essential workers” back to work, whether adequate safety and mitigation measures are in place or not, all to forestall the demand that the government provide more aid and to get their profits flowing again.
-In any event, the conspiracy mongering would be right at home on an antivax blog or social media feed.
+It’s also risible that AIER would invoke the “1%” given that it exists to promote the interests of the “1%,” who basically want to be able to force all those “essential workers” back to work, whether adequate safety and mitigation measures are in place or not, all to get their profits flowing again and forestall demands that the government provide more aid to workers unemployed due to the pandemic.
+The conspiracy mongering would be right at home on an antivax blog or social media feed.